kebaldwi/ansible_lab_v1/LabFlow.md

 ### Ansible Roles

-Ansible Roles allow for the modularization and re-use of Ansible tasks, variables and other dependencies that can be loaded into a playbook.
+Ansible Roles allow for the modularization and re-use of Ansible tasks, variables, handlers and other dependencies that can be loaded into a playbook.
 See the documentation on [Ansible Roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
 For our work today, we will be using the [ansible-pyats](https://github.com/CiscoDevNet/ansible-pyats) role so that we can make use of the pyats_parse_command module and genie_config_diff filter when running our configuration playbooks.

+pyATS is a powerful framework for automated testing and the de-facto test framework for internal Cisco Engineers.
+For a more comprehensive introduction to pyATS, see the [Cisco pyATS Documentation](https://developer.cisco.com/docs/pyats/)

-Roles can be installed by running `ansible-galaxy install role.name` and a new role can be created with the correct directory structure by running `ansible-galaxy init mynewrole`
+Roles can be installed by running `ansible-galaxy install role.name` for roles in [Ansible Galaxy](https://galaxy.ansible.com/), where collections and roles are published for use by vendors (including Cisco and most other major vendors) and the Ansible Community.
+A new role can be created with the proper directory structure by running `ansible-galaxy init mynewrole`.
+Custom roles can also simply be copied into the roles directory.
+As long as the role directory can be found in the roles_path that we reviewed earlier as part of the ansible.cfg file, it can be used in your playbook.

 Roles can be referenced in a playbook using the **roles** keyword.
 See this example from our playbook [get_switch_info_pyats_parsers.yaml](Task_0_Fact_Finding/get_switch_info_pyats_parsers.yaml):